mrezabayat/iamsorush/content/posts/lu_decomposition.md

 A X = B   &nbsp; &emsp; &nbsp; &emsp;   (Eq 1)

 where A is the coefficient matrix, X is the unknown matrix, and B is the constants matrix.
 This system can be solved using LU decomposition method.
-Matrix A can be factorized as
+Matrix A can be factorised as

 A = L U &nbsp; &emsp; &nbsp; &emsp;  (Eq 2)